Rapidly Growing Ship Traffic Threatens Ocean Life

 We advocate new rules to manage the impacts of rapidly growing ship traffic on communities, wildlife and the ocean.

-- I’m grateful that Pacific Environment succeeded in requiring ship captains to avoid marine mammals—a huge protection for these animals, as well as Native communities.Eduard Zdor, Indigenous activist, Chukotka, Russia
+- I’m grateful that Pacific Environment succeeded in requiring ship captains to avoid marine mammals—a huge protection for these animals, as well as Native communities.Eduard Zdor, Arctic Indigenous activist

 - Strong Rules